Azure/reddog-aks-workshop/docs/cheatsheets/cluster-creation-cheatsheet.md

 * The organization has limited available IP space, so you'll need to choose the AKS network plug-in that will use the fewest private IP addresses
 * The cluster must be created in the 'aks' subnet you created previously
-* The cluster should be configured so that outbound traffic uses the route table you've created which forces internet traffic to the Azure Firewall
+* **If you followed the egress lockdown path**, the cluster should be configured so that outbound traffic uses the route table you've created which forces internet traffic to the Azure Firewall, otherwise you can use the default cluster egress model.
 * The cluster should use the following address spaces:
     * Pod CIDR: 10.244.0.0/16
     * Service CIDR: 10.245.0.0/24